Dear colleagues and friends,

-Organized annually by Mind-Body Interface Research Center (MBI-lab) and Taiwanese Society for Nutritional Psychiatry Research (TSNPR), we are delighted to co-chair this 2-day international conference with the PNIRSAsia-Pacific Symposium for four consecutive years in a row.
+Organized annually by Mind-Body Interface Research Center (MBI-lab) at China Medical University Hospital, we are delighted to co-chair this 2-day international conference with the PNIRSAsia-Pacific Symposium for five consecutive years in a row.

 Kuan-Pin Su, M.D., Ph.D.